petergns/awsCatalog/README.md

 `sudo nano /var/www/catalog/client_secrets.json`
 8. Restart apache2: `sudo service apache2 restart`

 **Adding URIs note:** Not all these are required, but are useful to have if you want to have a locally hosted version.

+**Localhost note:** The localhost of this app was set to 5000, so the localhost for the FB Developer and Google Developer accounts was set to 5000.

 Check Web Application